Photon-HDF5/photon-hdf5/docs/phdata.rst

 Setup group
 -----------

-The **/setup** group contains information about the measurement setup.
+The **/setup** group contains information about the configuration of measurement setup.
-The following 7 fields are mandatory:
+The following fields are mandatory:

-- **num_pixels**: (integer) total number of detector pixels.
-For example, for a single-spot 2-color smFRET measurement using 2 single-pixel SPADs as detectors this field is 2.

-- **num_spots**: (integer) the number of excitation (or detection) "spots" in the sample.
-This field is 1 for all the measurements using a single confocal excitation volume.
-When not applicable, for example under wide-field illumination with 2-D imaging detectors, this field is omitted.

 - **num_spectral_ch**: (integer) number of distinct detection spectral channels.
 For example, in a 2-color smFRET experiment there are 2